Amuro Ray: Other appearances

-Amuro also is said to have piloted an MSZ-006A1, the prototype in the Z Plus series mobile suits, but this was supposedly a marketing scheme by Anaheim Electronics to push sales of the MS line.
-Amuro piloting his own Zeta Gundam (especially in Episode 9 of Gundam Evolve) helps prove this, although one never knows.
-It is possible that he may have piloted a Z Plus during the first Neo Zeon movement, as it is never officially stated where he was or what he did during that particular time.
 Another episode of Gundam Evolve retcons an event from Char's Counterattack where Amuro confronts Char's underling Quess Paraya convincing her to stop fighting.
 He then convinces her to fly towards Hathaway Noa to save Hathaway.
 Amuro also appears in the manga Mobile Suit Vs. Giant God of Legend: Gigantis' Counterattack where he joins forces with Char and Judau Ashta to stop the Neo Zeon from using the massive Gigantis to cause destruction.
-He is also the protagonist of the manga series Mobile Suit Gundam: The Origin which retells the events of the first Gundam TV series.
+He is also the protagonist of the manga series Mobile Suit Gundam: The Origin which retells the events of the first Gundam TV series with the original video animation showing his childhood.
+The character is also parodied in the comedy Mobile Suit Gundam-san.

-Amuro has made an appearance in the first episode ('AI Battlelogue') of the 2017 OVA Gundam Build Fighters: Battlogue, where he appears as a simulated copy in a Gunpla Battle duel against a copy of Char Aznable.

 Amuro is also a recurring character in the Gundam video games.
 He is present in the Gundam crossovers series including Gundam: Battle Assault, Gundam vs., Dynasty Warriors: Gundam and SD Gundam.
 He also appears in mecha crossover series including Super Robot Wars and Another Century's Episode.